Skip to content

 submit_feedback

 Submit feedback on a chart / claim / explanation.
 Stored anonymously for engine improvement — no birth data is retained; the claim_id is the only correlator.
 Ask this tool when the user wants to: · Rate a chart's accuracy (1–5). · Flag a claim that seems off. · Suggest improvements to a verdict or narrative.
 Feeds the Calibratable Interpretive Layer (CIL) for school-weight tuning.
-Returns: · facts.acknowledged: true, facts.feedback_id Tier: Free · Typical response: <1 KB.
+Returns: · facts.acknowledged: true, facts.feedback_id Tier: All · Typical response: <1 KB.

 Input